About the Seed Library

 Save: Make sure to observe the Seed-Saving Guidelines for your particular variety.
 When a seed is mature, harvest, dry, and store it for use next season.
 If you are not able to save seeds, consider donating a few seed packets to the library so we can continue our Seed Library next year.

 Return: Put your seeds in an envelope and return them to the library.
 You will need to fill out a Seed Donation Form for each type of seed.
-Forms are available at the Seed Library or you can download and print it here.
+You can download and print donation forms or pick them up at the library.

 Notes